A Simple Algorithm for Computing BOCP

 Specifically, $R_1$ and $R_2$ have the size of $O(l)$, as they are used to store the \textit{related edges}. $S_1$ and $S_2$ are used to store the \textit{processed related edges}.
-In the worst case, the number of \textit{processed related edges} is no more than $3l$, according to Lemma \ref{lemma:processed related edges}.
+In the worst case, the number of \textit{processed related edges} is no more than $3l$, according to Corollary \ref{lemma:processed related edges}.
 So $S_1$ and $S_2$ have the size of $O(3l)$.
-Recall Algorithm 2, the heap $\mathscr Q$ is used to store the endpoints of \textit{processed related edges} and the intersections.
-So $\mathscr Q$ has the size of $O(6l+k)$.
-Furthermore, $\mathscr P_1^*$ and $\mathscr P_2^*$ have the size of $O( 3(m+n)+2k+1)$, see the proof of Theorem \ref{thorem: obtain resultant polygon}.
+Recall Algorithm 1, the priority queue $\mathscr Q$ is used to store the endpoints of \textit{processed related edges} and the intersections, and so $\mathscr Q$ has the size of $O(6l+k)$.
+Regarding to the balanced tree $\mathscr R$, it has the size of $O(l)$ at most, as it is used to store the segments \textit{currently} intersecting the sweep line.
+Furthermore, $\mathscr P_1^*$ and $\mathscr P_2^*$ have the size of $O( 3(m+n)+2k+1)$, see the proof of Lemma \ref{thorem: obtain resultant polygon}.